Miami Valley Christian Academy has persevered after a fire on its campus in May

 The fire impacted every MVCA team -- from fall to the spring sports season.

-The weight room, locker rooms and coaches meeting rooms were also left in ruins, leaving school officials to decide how to address short- and long-term solutions in regards to storage space.
+The weight room, locker rooms and coaches meeting rooms were also left in ruins, leaving school officials to decide how to address short- and long-term solutions in regard to storage space.

 "You don't realize what you have there until all of a sudden it's gone and then you've got to start from scratch," MVCA athletic director Matt Blandin said.
 "The community has stepped in and helped fill in those gaps to help us to be able to replace those items."